 In the article, Jason explains that many states have not passed apology laws and to offer condolences in such states could put “a clinician at risk of the statement being used as evidence of wrongdoing.”
-Hendren offers an example from his own practice, where a client’s words of sympathy prompted a lawsuit in which his words were later used against him.
-“The experience made him wary of his communications with patients and their families,” Hendren said.
+He offers an example from his own practice, where a client’s words of sympathy prompted a lawsuit in which his words were later used against him.
+“The experience made him wary of his communications with patients and their families,” he said.
 “Moreover, and most regrettably, he lost much of the enjoyment of practicing medicine.”